 Getting used to being naked

 I had an idea of the format since I had taken the life drawing class at the university.
 I got over the weirdness of being the only person who was nude in the room.
 I knew as an artist myself that people were there to practice art.

-I found the quick poses to be easy and fun. posing for gesture drawings was like dancing because you could hold just about anything for a few seconds and do interesting movements and then freeze into a position. but I quickly learned that longer poses were painful after a few minutes.
+I found the quick poses to be easy and fun.
+Posing for gesture drawings was like dancing because you could hold just about anything for a few seconds and do unusual movements and then freeze into a position.
+But I quickly learned that longer poses were painful after a few minutes.

 Long poses and pain